poikilos/artspatter/readme.md

 Choosing federated sites wisely will protect the correct and fair operation of your site.

+Therefore, only federate with sites you trust.
+The following exploits and likely more can result from federating with a server that wants to do harm.
+There is no way around this.
+There may be ways to mitigate some issues, but likely not for most or all of these issues and similar ones.
+ArtSpatter can only provide code, and you are responsible for the code on your own server.
+However, neither you nor ArtSpatter has any control over the code running on another server.

 Federating would result in a new range of security issues, since the other site's API would handle how data is created rather than your site's.